Hyderabad Sindh, Pakistan Travel Guide

 Akhrot ka Halwa (walnut dessert), Rabri (slow-cooked milk sweet), and Laddoos (sweet confections).

 Limited compared to larger metropolitan centers.
-Some upscale restaurants may exist within major hotels.
+Some upscale restaurants might be present within major hotels.

 Numerous establishments operate throughout Hyderabad.